 3 hours.
-A study of communication principles found useful in managing conflict productively.
+This is a study of communication principles found useful in managing conflict productively.
 Focus is given to conflict occurring in institutional and organizational settings between individuals and groups.
 Attention also is given to conflict in social, national, and international settings.
 (Identical to PSCI 310.)